karlospn/mytechramblings-site-source-code/content/posts/building-qa-app-with-aws-bedrock-kendra-s3-and-streamlit.md

 # **Which AWS services are we going to use?**

-For the Generative AI LLM models, we will be using:
+For the Generative AI LLM, we will be using:
 - [AWS Bedrock](https://aws.amazon.com/bedrock)

 For the knowledge database, we will be using:
 - [AWS Kendra](https://aws.amazon.com/kendra)
 - [AWS S3](https://aws.amazon.com/s3)

-The next image shows a more precise diagram of how the AWS services are going to interact between them:
+The next image shows a diagram of how the AWS services are going to interact between them:

 ![aws-services-diagram](/img/rag-aws-architecture-diagram.png)

-# **How the app works**
+# **How the Q&A app works**

-- The private documents are being stored in a s3 bucket.
+- The private documents are being stored in an s3 bucket.

-- The Kendra Index is configured to use an s3 connector, the Index checks the s3 bucket every N minutes for new content.
-If some new content is found in the bucket, then it gets automatically parsed and stored into Kendra database.
+- The Kendra Index is configured to use an s3 connector.
+The Index checks the s3 bucket every N minutes for new content.
+If new content is found in the bucket, it gets automatically parsed and stored into Kendra database.

-- When a user runs a query through the ``Streamlit`` app, the app does the following steps:
+- When a user runs a query through the ``Streamlit`` app, the app follows these steps:
-    - Retrieve the relevant information to the given query from Kendra.
+    - Retrieve the relevant information for the given query from Kendra.
     - Assembles the prompt.
-    - Sends the prompt to one of the available Bedrock LLM models and get the answer that comes back.
+    - Sends the prompt to one of the available Bedrock LLM and receives the answer that comes back.

 ![rag-aws-app-interaction-diagram](/img/rag-aws-app-interaction-diagram.png)

+One of the good things of using AWS Kendra (paired with AWS S3) as the knowledge database is that the ingest process is completely automated, you don't have to do anything at all.
+Every time we add, update, or delete a document from the S3 bucket, the content of that document is parsed and automatically stored in Kendra.

-# **Building the app**
+# **Building the Q&A app**

 There are a few steps required before we can begin developing the app.

-## **1. Deploying the required AWS services**
+## **1. Deploy the required AWS services**

 To make the app work we need to deploy the following AWS services:
 - An s3 bucket for housing our private docs.